numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 In numerical code, there are two important operations which compete for use of Python's ``*`` operator: elementwise multiplication, and matrix multiplication.
-And in the nearly twenty years since the Numeric library was first released, no-one has found any really satisfactory way to resolve this competition.
-Currently, most numerical Python code uses ``*`` for elementwise multiplication, and function/method syntax for matrix multiplication; however, this leads to ugly and unreadable code in common circumstances.
-The problem is bad enough that significant amounts of code continue to use the opposite convention (which has the virtue of producing ugly and unreadable code in *different* circumstances), despite the problems this API fragmentation causes.
+In the nearly twenty years since the Numeric library was first proposed, there have been many attempts to resolve this tension [#hugunin]_; none have been really satisfactory.
+Currently, most numerical Python code uses ``*`` for elementwise multiplication, and function/method syntax for matrix multiplication;
+however, this leads to ugly and unreadable code in common circumstances.
+The problem is bad enough that significant amounts of code continue to use the opposite convention (which has the virtue of producing ugly and unreadable code in *different* circumstances), and this API fragmentation across codebases then creates yet more problems.
 There does not seem to be any *good* solution to the problem of designing a numerical API within current Python syntax -- only a landscape of options that are bad in different ways.
-This makes it intrisically difficult to reach consensus, and thus fragmentation continues.
 The minimal change to Python syntax which is sufficient to resolve these problems is the addition of a single new infix operator for matrix multiplication.

-Matrix multiplication has a singular combination of features which distinguish it from other binary operations.
-Together they mean that such an operator will fit comfortably into Python's existing style, and provide a uniquely compelling case for its addition:
+Matrix multiplication has a singular combination of features which distinguish it from other binary operations, which together provide a uniquely compelling case for the addition of a dedicated infix
+operator:

-* Just as for the existing numerical operators, there exists a vast body of prior art supporting the use of infix notation for matrix multiplication across all fields of mathematics, science, and engineering.
+* Just as for the existing numerical operators, there exists a vast body of prior art supporting the use of infix notation for matrix multiplication across all fields of mathematics, science, and engineering; ``@`` fills a hole in Python's existing operator system.

 * ``@`` greatly clarifies real-world code.